julitiux/julitiux/content/posts/functional_programming_in_java.md

 In Java we often execute code eagerly.
 The arguments are evaluated right at the time of method calls.
 When executing code, we can gain in performance by being just a little lazy, Eager is simple, but lazy is efficient.

+## Delayed initialization

+In object-oriented programming we ensure that objects are well constructed before any methods calls.
+We, encapsule, ensure proper state transitions, and preserve the objects invariants.
+This works well most of the time, but when parts of an object's internals are heavyweight resources.